kcjpop/postcss-atomic/README.md

 This plugin aims to solve those problems by providing some extra CSS rules to automatically generate atomic classes.
 It is:

-- Minimal by default: Developers only include what they need.
+- **Minimal by default:** Developers only include what they need.
-- Flexible: Developers can chose to generate a whole set of classes, or only ones they need.
+- **Flexible:** Developers can chose to generate a whole set of classes, or only ones they need.
-- Customisable to an atomic level: It is posible to have a hover class for one particular colour, while creating a focus class for another one.
+- **Customisable to an atomic level:** It is posible to have a hover class for one particular colour, while creating a focus class for another one.
+- **Mostly CSS:** No need to involve JavaScript into the workflow (kinda).
 - Supporting all no-parameter pseudo-classes.
-- Mostly CSS: No need to involve JavaScript into the workflow (kinda a).
 - Source-map friendly.

 ## Example